piotr-m-jurek/tcm/README.md

 ## TODO:

+- [ ] do a 'legend' somewhere, the place where you explain all the details about the foods
 - [ ] when share prepare a list of ingredients
 - [ ] make types shareable between server and client
 - [ ] multiselect doesn't have selected indicator